TechxArtisanStudio/MkDocs-Lang/docs/delete.md

 - `--project`, `-p`: Specify the path to the main project if not in the current directory.
 - `--dir`, `-d`: Indicate if the target is a directory.
 Use this flag when deleting directories.
 - `-y`: Automatically confirm execution without prompting for user confirmation.

+### What It Does

+1. **Determines the Main Project Path**: Uses a utility function to find the main project path.
+2. **Validates Target Path**: Ensures the target path exists and is accessible.
+3. **Deletes Files/Folders**: Deletes the specified file or folder from each MkDocs site.
+4. **Logs the Action**: Records the action details and any errors in the `log/` directory.

 ### Examples